Eyelid Surgery (Blepharoplasty)

 Tired and older-looking eyes can be caused by a variety of different factors such as genetics, sun damage, smoking, stress, weight loss, or weight gain.
 As we age, our skin loses its elasticity.
 Eyelid skin is the thinnest skin on our bodies and in an area exposed to the sun.
 It is no wonder that the first signs of aging on our face involve the area around our eyes!

 Eyelid surgery, also known as blepharoplasty, eyelid tuck, or eyelift, refers to the cosmetic procedure which can transform the tired, older look of your eyes.
-This popular procedure by Dr. Volpe for both men and women is designed to restore a bright, energetic, more youthful and less tired appearance.
+This popular procedure in Boston by Dr. Volpe for both men and women is designed to restore a bright, energetic, more youthful, and less tired appearance.
 Upper eyelid tucks remove the skin and fat that can droop down to the lashes and in some instances can even correct obstructed vision.
-Lower eyelid surgery removes the bags created by fat pouches under the eyes and tighten the lower eyelid skin.
+Lower eyelid surgery removes the bags created by fat pouches under the eyes and tightens the lower eyelid skin.
 A special technique is used in the Asian eyelid to create a double crease eyelid.
 The effective results of blepharoplasty have made it the most common cosmetic surgical procedure in the world.

 While it is commonly a cosmetic procedure, blepharoplasty may also serve more functional purposes, such as correcting congenital deformities, as well as vision impairment caused by excess eyelid skin or fat, and damage caused by trauma, inflammation, or infection.
 Blepharoptosis, for example, is a congenital deformity that can occur in men and women both young and old and involves the abnormal sagging or drooping of the upper eyelids resulting in a sleepy appearance.
 Similarly, blepharochalasia is the congenital excess bulging of lower eyelid fat that can occur even in young people.